Omar Minaya

-Omar Teodoro Antonio Minaya y Sánchez (born November 10, 1958) is a Dominican baseball executive.
-He was the special assistant to the general manager of the New York Mets of Major League Baseball.
-He previously served as general manager for the Mets and the Montreal Expos.
+Omar Teodoro Antonio Minaya y Sánchez (born November 10, 1958), whose nickname is O, is a Dominican baseball executive.
+He is the special assistant to the general manager of the New York Yankees of Major League Baseball.
+He previously served as general manager for the New York Mets and the Montreal Expos.

 Early life

-Born in the Dominican Republic, he moved to Elmhurst, in Queens, New York City at the age of eight and grew up in Corona.
-Minaya starred as a baseball player at Newtown High School in Elmhurst.
+He was born in the Dominican Republic to Lolo Minaya and Antonia Sanchez.
+His mother named him for Omar Khayyam, the Persian poet.
+His father served two years in prison for anti-government activities.
+His father moved to Queens, New York City, and in 1967, when Minaya was eight years old, the rest of the family joined Lolo in Corona.
+He has two sisters, Adelina and Sixta.
+He starred as a baseball player at Newtown High School in Elmhurst.

 Playing career

-Minaya was drafted by the Oakland Athletics in the 14th Round (342nd overall) of the 1978 Major League Baseball Draft.
+Minaya turned down a scholarship from Mississippi State and was drafted by the Oakland Athletics in the 14th Round (342nd overall) of the 1978 Major League Baseball Draft.
+He took half of his $13,500 signing bonus and gave it to his parents so they could move back to the Dominican Republic.

 He had a short-lived career in the minor leagues as well as stints in leagues in both the Dominican Republic and Italy.

 Front-office career

 After injuries ended his playing career, Minaya joined the Texas Rangers' scouting team in 1985, where he helped in the signing of players such as Sammy Sosa, Juan González, and Ivan Rodriguez.